-In light of mass event cancellations due to the COVID-19 crisis, Diary of Death in its usual format is on a temporary hiatus.
-Scroll to keep reading some words from Jack Shit & some online event recommendations.
+In light of mass event cancellations due to the COVID-19 crisis, Diary of Death is on a temporary hiatus.
+Scroll to keep reading some words from Jack Shit.

 “For more than a decade our Diary of Death served to filter the hundreds, or even thousands, of events happening in Sydney – down to a personally recommended range of 40-60 of the best experiences per week.

 Now there are none, bar streams that rely on devices (and data fees) that many people lack and cannot afford.